5 star rating

 What to Expect

-Our two live Zoom sessions will look at a gathering from perspectives (attendee, kitchen crew, event planner, etc.).
+Our four live Zoom sessions will look at a gathering from perspectives (attendee, kitchen crew, event planner, etc.).

 We'll alternate between brief presentations and short panel discussions from folks with experience carrying those roles in community gatherings.

-This first session will introduce kinship tending at gatherings and focus on the roles of attendees, members of the kinship tending team at the gathering, and the kinship tending team coordinators in terms of belonging.
+The first half will introduce kinship tending at gatherings and focus on the roles of attendees, members of the kinship tending team at the gathering, and the kinship tending team coordinators in terms of belonging.

-The second session focuses on the roles of facilitators/performers, facilities & kitchen crews, venue hosts, and event planners.
+The second half focuses on the roles of facilitators/performers, facilities & kitchen crews, venue hosts, and event planners.

 On-demand course